Discovery and Timing of the First Millisecond Pulsar in NGC 6316

 NGC~6316 is a poorly studied, distant, and massive globular cluster (GC) with prominent gamma-ray emission detected via the \textit{Fermi} Large Area Telescope (LAT).
 Based on gamma-ray spectral studies, NGC~6316 is expected to host tens of millisecond pulsars (MSPs).
 Using the Green Bank Telescope (GBT) and Murriyang, CSIRO’s Parkes radio telescope (Parkes), we present the discovery and a 3.1\,yr duration timing solution of the first millisecond pulsar found in the cluster.
 PSR~J1716$-$2808A has a rotational period of 2.45\,ms and is in a binary with a $\sim$0.1\,\msun \ companion with an orbital period of 0.42\,d.
-This is a normal-looking MSP within a compact orbit with no evidence of eclipses.
-PSR~J1716$-$2808A has a dispersion measure DM = 172.26\,pc\,cm$^{-3}$, which is lower than predicted NE2001 and YMW16 electron density model values.
+This is a typical cluster MSP within a compact orbit with no evidence of eclipses.
+PSR~J1716$-$2808A has a dispersion measure DM = 172.26\,pc\,cm$^{-3}$, which is lower than predicted NE2001, YMW16 and NE2025 electron density model values.
 The MSP is located within half a core radius from the cluster center and has a negative period derivative, implying that it is on the back side of the cluster and is being accelerated towards us.
-Given the negative period derivative, we report an upper limit on the maximum line-of-sight cluster acceleration, $a_{l,\textrm{max}}/c \approx$ 2.3$\times10^{-18}$\,s$^{-1}$, experienced by the pulsar and constraints on the magnetic field to be $<\sim$3$\times$10$^{8}$\,G. This confirms the pulsar to be within NGC~6316 despite the lower-than-expected dispersion measure.
+Given the negative period derivative, we report an upper limit on the maximum line-of-sight cluster acceleration, $a_{l,\textrm{GC}}/c \approx -2.3\times10^{-18}$\,s$^{-1}$, experienced by the pulsar and constraints on the magnetic field to be $<\sim$3$\times$10$^{8}$\,G. The presence of external acceleration strongly supports the pulsar to be within NGC~6316.
 We can better constrain NGC~6316's properties through longer-term timing of PSR~J1716$-$2808A or by finding more pulsars within the cluster.
 Based on the gamma-ray pulsar estimates and a cluster distance of 11.3\,kpc, deeper, more sensitive searches would find many additional pulsars.

 \keywords{\uat{Millisecond pulsars}{1062} --- \uat{Binary pulsars}{153} --- \uat{Globular star clusters}{656}}